 - Bubble Bobble: Occurs with the battleship Yamato in Bubble Symphony much like in Darius, and with each boss in Bubble Memories.

 - Catherine: "_____ has appeared.
 It's the killer.
 Do not die."

-- In beatmania IIDX, after unlocking an Extra Stage boss song, the music select BGM will be overriden by a short loop of the boss, or a new BGM altogether in beatmania IIDX 20 tricoro.
+- In beatmania IIDX, after unlocking an Extra Stage boss song, the music select BGM will be overriden by a short loop of the boss, or a new BGM altogether from beatmania IIDX 20 tricoro onwards.
 In some cases, the background will change accordingly.
 This only applies to bosses that are made available on the standard music select screen, not bosses accessed through a special "boss select" screen (e.g. beatmania IIDX 13 DistorteD's Cardinal Gate or beatmania IIDX 16 EMPRESS's Empress Place).

 - Shin Megami Tensei: Strange Journey:

 - When you're approaching a sector endboss, your Demonica alerts you and pinpoints the location of the boss room.
 Subverted in Sector Bootes, when you approach Mitra's lair and get this warning, but when you enter, you're simply greeted with a speech and get escorted back to the Red Sprite afterwards.
 The warning doesn't trigger again when you approach Mitra's room a second time to assault him, but since you now know his location, it's not necessary.